Radiology Program Structure

 Residents in the Department of Radiology work closely with each other and with radiology faculty and fellows, forming a close-knit team.
 Our caseload is large and, thus, our residents see a vast number of cases and participate in a variety of procedures.
 They share interesting cases with each other and develop a high degree of confidence and skills as they progress through the program.
 Medical students also rotate through our department, offering residents the opportunity to participate in teaching.

-First-year residents rotate for one month through each of the core rotations at the VCU Medical Center, including chest, body CT, emergency room, neuroradiology, ultrasound, MSK, pediatrics, nuclear medicine and GI/fluoroscopy.
+First-year residents rotate for one month through each of the core rotations at the VCU Medical Center, including body CT, breast imaging, chest, emergency room, GI/fluoroscopy, MSK, neuroradiology, nuclear medicine, pediatrics, and ultrasound.

 Second- and third-year residents spend approximately 60 percent of their time at the VCU Medical Center and 40 percent at the Hunter Holmes McGuire Veterans Affairs Medical Center.
-Rotations at the VA include vascular interventional, GI/fluoroscopy/ultrasound, neuroradiology, body CT and evening call (4 p.m. to 12 a.m.).
+Rotations at the VA include vascular interventional, GI/fluoroscopy/ultrasound, neuroradiology, body CT and evening call (12 a.m.-8:30a.m.).
 During the second and third year, residents have varied schedules on the numerous rotations and spend a significant amount of time on the vascular interventional service at VCU.
-In addition, the ACR In-Training examination is given each February to second-year residents and all third-year residents spend six weeks at the Armed Forces Institute of Pathology in Washington, D.C.
+In addition, the ACR In-Training examination is given each January to second-year residents and all third-year residents spend four weeks at the Armed Forces Institute of Pathology in Washington, D.C.
 Registration fees – currently $1,500 – and lodging for the institute are provided by the Department.

-All residents are required to be currently certified in basic life support.
-This course is provided by the VCU Medical Center.
+All residents are required to be currently certified in ACLS support.
+This course is provided by VCU Health.

 There are several formal and informal social functions throughout the year attended by residents, faculty and other Department members.
-For more information on resident events and resources, visit our radiology resident Web site.
+For more information on resident events, resources, recent graduates/alumni news, scholarly activty and research, please visit our radiology resident Web site.

 Resident call duties